ShishuLM : Achieving Optimal and Efficient Parameterization with Low Attention Transformer Models: Preliminaries

-Decoder-only transformer models consist of transformer blocks that are stacked sequentially.
-Please note that we use the terms ``decoder layer" and ``transformer blocks" interchangeably.
-Each of the decoder layers further consists of a Mutli-Headed-Self-Attention (MHSA) layer followed by a Multi Layer Perceptron (MLP) layer (The inputs are normalized before passing to these layers).
-The MHSA and MLP layers are connected in a residual fashion, i.e., the inputs are added to the outputs before being passed to the next layer, as shown in Figure \ref{fig:architecture}.
+We use decoder-only transformer models as our baselines.
+These models consist of identical decoder layers that are stacked sequentially.
+Each of the decoder layers further consists of a Mutli-Headed-Self-Attention (MHSA) sub-layer followed by a Multi Layer Perceptron (MLP) sub-layer.
+The MHSA and MLP layers are connected in a residual fashion, i.e., the inputs are added to the outputs before being passed to the next layer.
+We study pre-LayerNorm architectures in this work, where the inputs are normalized before passing to each of the MHSA and MLP sub-layers.
 Let $L$ denote the number of decoder layers in the model, and $x_i$ be the input to the $i^{th}$ block.
 The forward computation is given by